OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

   -  Each user (``users:`` section), list each user and the set of views available for her.
   -  Each group (``groups:`` section), list the set of views for the group.
   -  The default view, if a user is not listed in the ``users:`` section, nor its group in the ``groups:`` section, the default views will be used.
+  -  The default views for group admins, if a group admin user is not listed in the ``users:`` section, nor its group in the ``groups:`` section, the default_groupadmin views will be used.

 By default users in the ``oneadmin`` group have access to all views, and users in the ``users`` group can use the ``coud`` view.